HanInformatics/SejongParaConc/README.md

 After running it, All the files encoded with utf-8 are created under 'para' which is newly created.
 So, all three types of files(...AL.txt, ...KK.txt, ...EE.txt) are under 'para' directory.

 Now, we are going to make files of pair sentences.
-And 'para.list' must be with 'para_conc.py' in the parent directory of 'para'.
+To do this, 'para_conc.py' must be with 'para.list' in the parent directory of 'para'.
+And then give a command below.
-To run this,

 python para_conc.py